-MDA personnel conducted site visits; including inspection of outcrop, visiting core and RC drill sites with ongoing sampling and logging, reviewing drill core, and reviewing all Project procedures related to logging, sampling, and data capture.
+RESPEC personnel conducted a number of site visits that included inspection of outcrop, visiting core and RC drill sites with ongoing sampling and logging, review of numerous mineralized intervals in drill core, review of all Project procedures related to logging, sampling, and data capture, and on-site evaluation of several target areas throughout the Project area.

-The QP verified that the Grassy Mountain Project data are acceptable as used in this Report, most significantly to support the estimation and classification of the Mineral Resources.
+The QP verified that the Grassy Mountain Project data are acceptable as used in this Report, most significantly to support the estimation and classification of the Mineral Resources and Reserves.

-1.9 Mineral Processing and Metallurgical Testing
+1.10 Mineral Processing and Metallurgical Testing

-In support of the 2020 FS, historical work conducted by Hazen Research Inc., Golden Sunlight, Newmont and Resource Development Inc. (RDI) was reviewed.
+In support of the FS, historical work conducted by Hazen Research Inc., Golden Sunlight, Newmont and Resource Development Inc. (RDI) was reviewed.
 The degree to which historical metallurgical samples are representative of the Grassy Mountain deposit is not known with certainty, but there is no evidence that the historical samples were not representative.
 Early historical work listed above is viewed as indicative or informative only since the QP was not able to reconcile the test results to drill hole locations and depth to confirm that these drill holes represent the ore in the current mine plan.